ChrisZ2/Hackerrank/README.md

-This is some java solutions of Hackerrank problems.
+This is some java solutions of the Hackerrank problems.